Corticiales

 The Corticiales are an order of fungi in the class Agaricomycetes.
 The order is composed of corticioid fungi.
 Species within the order are generally saprotrophic, most of them wood-rotters, but several are parasitic on grasses or lichens.
 Plant pathogens of economic importance include Erythricium salmonicolor, Laetisaria fuciformis, Waitea circinata, Waitea oryzae, and Waitea zeae.

 Taxonomy

 The order was established in 2007 by Swedish mycologist Karl-Henrik Larsson, based on molecular phylogenetic research.
 It includes the Corticiaceae (the type family) as well as the Dendrominiaceae, Punctulariaceae, and Vuilleminiaceae.

 Habitat and distribution

 The order is cosmopolitan and contains around 150 species of fungi worldwide.
 The majority of species in the Corticiales are saprotrophs, most of them wood-rotters, typically found on dead attached branches.
 Some species of Laetisaria are facultative or obligate parasites of grasses; some species of Erythricium and Waitea are also facultative plant parasites; and some species of Erythricium.
-Laetisaria, and Marchandiomyces are parasites of lichens.
+Some species of Laetisaria, and Marchandiomyces are parasites of lichens.